nil1143/nil1143/README.md

 <br>

 <h4 align="center">
-I am self taught developer with a foundation in frontend technologies and also familiar with backend side.
-An open-minded developer with a passion for continuous learning.
-My expertise lies in integration, improving user interfaces, and enhancing overall user experiences.
-I thrive on solving problems and creating innovative solutions.<h4>
+I am a self-taught developer with a strong foundation in frontend technologies and a working knowledge of backend development.
+I am an open-minded person with a passion for continuous learning and growth.
+My expertise lies in system integration, optimizing user interfaces, and enhancing overall user experiences.
+I thrive on solving complex problems and crafting innovative solutions.<h4>

 <br>

-<h2 align="center">Languages & Frameworks & Tools I like to work with </h2>
+<h2 align="center">Languages & Frameworks & Tools I  work with </h2>
 <br>
 <div align="center">